bruno-chavez/terraform-aws-elasticache-redis-cluster/README.md

 An opinionated Terraform module with sensible defaults to create a single region AWS Redis ElastiCache cluster inside a previously created network

+# Generated Resources

++ A ElastiCache Redis Cluster
++ A subnet group for the cluster
++ A security group for the cluster
++ New security group egress rules for the clients' security group

 # Inputs
 ## Required
 + `cluster_name (string)`: Name for the Redis cluster